About the Sardine Run

 - 60 – 120 days – 50% payable

 - 30 – 60 days – 75% payable

 - 30 days or less – 100% payable

 We are able to offer many packages to suit client needs and the below packages represent just a few of these.
-We are more than happy to quote on self catering and backpacker accommodation options.
+We are more than happy to quote on our 4 star establishment, self catering and backpacker accommodation options.